JohnLauber/bourbon-genesis/README.md

 Requires: [bourbon.io](http://bourbon.io/)

 ### Changelog
+#### Version 2.1
+Now with Gulp.
+I noticed Grunt was starting to fall out of favor, through various blogs and decided I should switchover.
+So ignore anything that references Grunt and learn to use Gulp.

 #### Version 2.0
 Updated the theme to utilize the latest changes in the Genesis Sample theme.
 Cut out any "old stuff".
 Calling it version 2.0 since I reworked the SCSS files.